port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/gcp/examples/mapping_extra_resources.md

 ### Case Style Preservation

-Certain APIs return properties in specific case styles (e.g., snake_case).
-By default, the GCP integration will convert these properties to camelCase.
-However, you can preserve the original API response case style for the following APIs:
+Certain APIs return properties in specific case styles (e.g., `camelCase`).
+By default, the GCP integration will convert them to `snake_case` format.
+However, you can preserve the original case style for the following APIs:

 - Projects (`cloudresourcemanager.googleapis.com/Project`)
 - Organizations (`cloudresourcemanager.googleapis.com/Organization`)